finix-payments/finix-flex-docs-generator/sections/payment_instruments_payouts/verification/response.md

 #### Online Gambling Block Indicator.

-For use in push-payment transactions, this code indicates if the recipient account can receive push-payments for online gambling payouts.
+Indicates if the card can receive push-payments for online gambling payouts.

 Letter | Description
 ------ | -------------------------------------------------------------------
-Y | Accepts push to card payments
+Y |
-N | Does not accept push to card payments
+Indicates if the card can receive push-payments for online gambling payouts N | Not eligible for online gambling payouts